-Prerequisite: Admission to the Elementary Education program or departmental approval
+Prerequisite: Admission to the Elementary Education program, Educational Studies with Specialization in Biology, or departmental approval

-A review of the curriculum in elementary school science with emphasis on the methods, resources and materials needed to provide a variety of learning experiences for elementary school children.
+A review of the curriculum in elementary school science with emphasis on the methods, resources and materials needed to provide a variety of learning experiences for students.
 Field work required.